Hello (Hedley album): Singles

-"Lost in Translation" was released on September 8, 2015 as the lead single off the album.
+"Lost in Translation" was released on September 8, 2015, as the lead single from the album.
+It was released to radio on September 15.
 The song failed to enter the Billboard Canadian Hot 100, becoming their first single to miss the chart since it was established in 2007.
-It has, however, impacted the Canada CHR/Top 40 and Canada Hot AC airplay charts monitored by Billboard through Nielsen BDS Radio.
+It has, however, impacted the Canada CHR/Top 40 and Canada Hot AC airplay charts monitored by Billboard through Nielsen BDS Radio, reaching number 31 and number 47, respectively.

-The title track, "Hello", was released October 9, 2015 as the second official single.
-It was promoted to Canadian adult contemporary radio in lieu of "Lost in Translation" as the lead single for that format.
+The title track, "Hello", was released October 9, 2015, as the second official single.
+It was promoted to Canadian adult contemporary radio on October 12, in lieu of "Lost in Translation" as the lead single for that format.
+The song peaked at number 20 on the Billboard Canadian Hot 100.
+It also reached number 9 on the Canada AC chart, number 8 on the Canada CHR/Top 40 and number 2 on the Canada Hot AC chart.

-"Lose Control" was serviced to Canadian radio on March 4, 2016 as the album's third official single.
+"Lose Control" was serviced to Canadian radio on March 4, 2016, as the album's third official single.
+The song peaked at number 37 on the Canadian Hot 100.
+It also peaked at numbers 21, 10, and 7, respectively, on the Canada AC, Canada CHR/Top 40, and Canada Hot AC airplay charts.

-"Can't Slow Down" was released to iTunes on October 2, 2015 as the first promotional single off the album.
+"Can't Slow Down" was released to iTunes on October 2, 2015, as the first promotional single from the album.
 An official audio visualizer was uploaded to the band's Vevo account on the same day.
-In August 2016 it was serviced to radio as the record's fourth official single.
+On August 25, 2016, it was serviced to radio as the record's fourth official single.
+The song reached number 43 on the Canadian Hot 100.
+It also peaked at number 11 on both the Canada AC and Canada CHR/Top 40 charts and at number 8 on the Canada Hot AC chart.

+Critical reception

+The album was met with positive reviews from music critics.
+Keith Sharp of The Music Express stated, "The record production is spot on with current recording trends melding hook-filled lyrics with dance-oriented arrangements in a format that is irresistible to modern day radio formats."
+Though he found that the lyrics were "nothing profound," he said "Hedley has a way of connecting with their audience and this 6th release is just another positive step along the way towards achieving mass appeal."
+Jenia Schukov of Confront Magazine wrote, "this band prides themselves in doing things differently.
+Each album holds a distinctly different sound and explores a wide variety of genres.
+This is no different for their sixth studio album Hello."